By Madeline Bocaro

-Yoko Ono (born 1933) and Yayoi Kusama (born 1929) lived parallel lives in this approximately infinite universe.
-As struggling misunderstood young Japanese artists in the 1950s they both emigrated to New York City (where they shared an apartment for a short time) to make their unconventional art, and to perform happenings.
-And both women were on the edge of madness.
+Yoko Ono (born 1933) and Yayoi Kusama (born 1929) lived parallel lives.
+As struggling misunderstood young female Japanese artists in the 1950s they both emigrated to New York City (where they shared an apartment for a short time) to make their unconventional art and to perform happenings.
+Both women were on the edge of madness.

 Kusama was born in Nagano Japan, where Ono was exiled for safety as a child, leaving her family’s home in Tokyo with her siblings during WWII.
 Both of their respectable families rejected the strength and determination of their daughters.
 Kusama’s mother snatched away her paper and brush when her child tried to paint.
 Ono’s father was disappointed when Yoko would not become a pianist, but rather insisted on composing – a thought that was inconceivable of a woman in his mind.
 Both artists have suffered their respective families’ ‘embarrassment’ of their daughters, yet they were both driven enough to persevere.
 When Kusama finally had her own exhibition in her home town at Matsumoto Museum of Art in Nagano in Spring/Summer 2018 she said, “I’ve brought home the crown.”

 Yoko’s staged a phantom 1971 MoMA exhibition for which she printed a catalogue, released flies in the sculpture garden and filmed people’s reactions.
 Her conceptual exhibition became a reality in 2015 with the retrospective Yoko Ono – One Woman Show 1960-1971 at MoMA.